AL-MD-BILAL/Static-Webpage/README.md

 # Note :
 - The html files that you can run are index.html, about.html and pre_conc.html
 - The css file that you can run are style.css
-- The remaining files in this repo are used to support those html files by providing images
+- The remaining files in this repo are used to support those html files by providing images, pdf, etc

 ```